 Gain international work experience during a professional development internship in Hua Hin.

-This is a unique opportunity exclusively offered by Greenheart Travel to work with an organization which provides teach, education, homestay and internship programs across Asia.
+This is a unique opportunity exclusively offered by Greenheart Travel to work with an organization that provides teaching, education, homestay and internship programs across Asia.
 Possible internship duties include marketing, writing, event planning, and logistics for the organization and for its non-profit animal rescue affiliate.
 The program is created to enable participants to have a wide range of rewarding cross-cultural experiences while building valuable professional experience.

 Program at a Glance: